Travis

 Let’s Encrypt SSL Certificate in TCIE 3.x #

-Since certbot is already installed within TCIE 3.0 images, you don’t need to install it seperately.
+Since certbot is already installed within TCIE 3.0 images, you don’t need to install it separately.

 1. Access the admin-console config page under http://localhost:8800.
-If it’s not available, try running kubectl kots admin-console --namespace [namespace] and access http://localhost:8800 (admin-console is run on local machine).
+If it’s unavailable, try running kubectl kots admin-console --namespace [namespace] and access http://localhost:8800 (admin-console is run on local machine).

 2. Browse to ‘Config’